Islands near Seoul, South Korea

 Duration from Seoul: 1.5 to 2 hours

-4. Jaraseom – annual Winter festival with sleigh rides
+4. Jaraseom – Annual Winter festival with sleigh rides

-Image credit: @120611_s2
+Image credit: @jooliakorea

 The island of Jaraseom is just a stone’s throw away from the famous Nami Island.
-To visit, take the subway over to Gapyeong Station – you’ll walk for about 15 minutes before reaching the island, which will bring the journey’s duration up to an hour and fifteen minutes.
+To visit, take the subway over to Gapyeong Station.
+You’ll walk for about 15 minutes before reaching the island, which will bring the journey’s duration up to an hour and fifteen minutes.

-Image credit: Korea Tourism Organisation
+Image credit: @calvin_wu

-The gentle hills and flower fields make it a huge hit amongst locals seeking a break from the daily grind.
 If you’re here during winter, pop by the Jaraseom Winter Festival for a slew of activities like sleigh-riding, ice fishing, and piping hot food like hotteok (Korean hot pancake) that would be especially delectable amidst the biting winter chill.

-Image credit: @solecumom
+Image credit: @wu4nusen

 Directions: From Sangbong Station, transfer to Gyeongchun Line and get off at Gapyeong Station.
 Walk 15 minutes to reach Jaraseom Island.

-5. Muui-Do – pristine beaches with cabins for overnight stays
+5. Muui-Do – Pristine beaches with cabins for overnight stays

 Image credit: @suziesan